MEDICATION: Depot & Perimenopause

 Key Lesson

 Depot Provera can be effective and well tolerated, but in women over 40, bone health and emerging perimenopausal symptoms need careful monitoring.
-For Jane, staying on depot could still be reasonable if she adds estrogen support and checks her bone health — but transitioning to another option like Mirena or MHT may ultimately be safer and more comfortable as she moves closer to menopause.
+For Jane, staying on depot could still be reasonable if she adds estrogen support (and needs more endometrial protection) and checks her bone health - but transitioning to another option like Mirena or MHT may ultimately be safer and more comfortable as she moves closer to menopause.